Common Car Insurance Scams

 MONEYGEEK EXPERT TIP

-It may be a good investment to purchase a dash cam to help document accidents.
+Purchase a dash cam to document accidents.
 Depending on the type of dash cam, what features you want and how many you purchase, it can range from $50 to $260, based on Amazon prices.
 The highest-priced cameras have several lenses to capture footage from the front, back and inside of your vehicle and may have a night-vision feature.

 Who is Typically At Risk of Falling For Car Insurance Scams?

-Certain demographic groups may be targeted more often for scams because criminals think certain people are easier to intimidate.
+Certain demographic groups are targeted more often for scams because criminals think certain people are easier to intimidate.
 Scammers and con artists also target people who may help them obtain more money.
 These higher-risk targets include women, seniors, drivers operating work vehicles or big rigs and luxury car drivers.

-Being part of one or more of these groups doesn't necessarily mean you'll be victimized or that you are an easier target than anyone else.
-Staying vigilant and taking recommended actions to protect yourself can keep a scam attempt from succeeding.
+Being part of one or more of these groups doesn't mean you'll be victimized or that you're an easier target than anyone else.
+Staying vigilant and taking recommended actions to protect yourself keeps a scam attempt from succeeding.

 Auto Insurance Scams: FAQ